Baby blues is not postpartum depression.

 You've heard me say this a million times before.
 But now I've said it again.

-People who don't believe inpostpartum depressionlove to talk about the "overmedicalization of motherhood".
-They'll tell you that being a mom is tough.
-It's not an illness.
-You don't need a doctor.
-If you're sad and blue, that's because you are now a parent with a lot of responsiblity, and besides which our society doesn't value or support parents enough, sono wonder you aremiserable.
+It’s not an illness.
+You don’t need a doctor.
+If you’re sad and blue, that’s because you are now a parent with a lot of responsibility, and besides which our society doesn’t value or support parents enough, so no wonder you are miserable.
 What a red herring.

-When we talk about postpartum depression, we'reNOT talking about how hard motherhood is or the fact that new mothers are sleep deprived.
-We are talking about an illness that arises sometime in the first 12 months after a baby is born that is so serious it impacts a mother's ability to function on a daily basis.
-Shemay havetrouble eating.
-She has trouble sleeping, and I don't mean because her baby doesn't sleep.
-When her baby is sleeping she often can't sleep, even though she's exhausted.
+She may have trouble eating.
+She has trouble sleeping, and I don’t mean because her baby doesn’t sleep.
+When her baby is sleeping she often can’t sleep, even though she’s exhausted.
 She can lose her ability to enjoy most if not all parts of her life.
-Shemay experience deep sadness and may often cry.
+She may experience deep sadness and may often cry.
 She has difficulty caring for either her baby or herself because she is so troubled by how she feels.
-She mayhave bouts ofuncontrollable anger or irritability.
+She may have bouts of uncontrollable anger or irritability.
 She may be thinking her family would be better off without her.
-This mom needs a doctor.

-Belowis the account ofa new mom who writes about her baby blues.
-Notice the timing ofher experience: the first couple weeks after birth.
+Below is the account of a new mom who writes about her baby blues.
+Notice the timing of her experience: The first couple weeks after birth.
 Notice what happens: It goes away.
-Notice whatshe says: I feel better.
-I'm getting the hang of this.
+Notice what she says: I feel better.
+I’m getting the hang of this.

-This story is an exampleof the baby blues.
+This story is an example of the baby blues.
 This is what the baby blues looks like.
-This is nota storyof postpartum depression.
+This is not a story of postpartum depression.

 Expecting Words: My Baby Blues